 27. GOVERNING LAW AND JURISDICTION

-This document shall be governed by the federal law of the United States, or, if federal law is not applicable, by the law of the State of New York, notwithstanding that law’s choice of law rules.
-All claims or disputes or questions arising from this document, including those relating to limitation of liability, shall be determined in the United States District Court for the Southern District of New York, which shall have exclusive jurisdiction over all disputes arising from this document to the exclusion of the jurisdiction of any and all other courts.
-If the United States District Court for the Southern District of New York does not have subject matter jurisdiction over the dispute, the dispute will be determined in a New York State court within the Borough of Manhattan, County of New York.
+This document shall be governed by the federal law of the United States, or, if federal law is not applicable, by the law of the State of Texas, notwithstanding that law’s choice of law rules.
+All claims or disputes or questions arising from this document, including those relating to limitation of liability, shall be determined in the United States District Court for the Southern District of Texas, which shall have exclusive jurisdiction over all disputes arising from this document to the exclusion of the jurisdiction of any and all other courts.
+If the United States District Court for the Southern District of Texas does not have subject matter jurisdiction over the dispute, the dispute will be determined in a Texas State court within the Borough of Harris County, Texas.
 All claims hereunder must be filed against Carrier (care of Legal, Crane Worldwide Logistics, 1500 Rankin Road, Houston, Texas 77073.)